-- Framework Setup
+- Certified Assessment Setup

 - Proctoring & Assessment-Specific Rules

-- Starting the General Coding Framework (GCF)
+- Starting the General Coding Assessment (GCA)

 After you click the NEXT button on the Agree to share your results? screen, you will be taken to a screen that outlines the basic requirements of the assessment.

-Also you can learn more about the structure of the General Coding Assessment (GCA) in the following support article:
+Also, you can learn more about the structure of the General Coding Assessment (GCA) in the following support article:

 Note: The timer for your assessment does not begin until you complete all the setup steps.

-When you make it to Step 5: Face, you will be prompted to take a picture of your face.
+When you make it to Step 6: Face, you will be prompted to take a picture of your face.

 For the next Step 6: Take Photo ID, you will be prompted to take a picture of your official ID.
 If you are unable to take a clear photo, feel free to use our Upload feature, in order to share a clear photo of your ID.